Detailed Information on Lukla’s Flight

 The rerouting was intended to reduce delays, avoid cancellations, improve safety, and ensure a smooth travel experience.
 During peak seasons, Manthali is the only airport that operates commercial flights to and from Lukla.

-To reach Manthali Airport, you must drive 130 kilometers from Kathmandu, which takes around five hours.
+To reach Manthali Airport, drive 130 kilometres from Kathmandu, which takes around five hours.
 Although getting there is not as convenient as flying directly from Kathmandu, it is a more reliable alternative.

-This is because the distance between Lukla and Manthali Airport is significantly closer than Kathmandu, taking only 12 to 15 minutes.
-On a clear day, more flights can take place from Mathali Airport than from Kathmandu.
+This is because Lukla and Manthali Airport distance is significantly closer than Kathmandu, taking only 12 to 15 minutes.
+More flights can take place from Mathali Airport on a clear day than from Kathmandu.

 If you plan to do the Everest Base Camp Cho La Pass Trek in peak seasons, we will arrange private transportation to transfer you from Kathmandu to Manthali.
 You have two options — add an extra day to stay overnight at Manthali or wake up at 2 AM, drive to Manthali, and catch a flight to Lukla the same day.